 Triple Constraint is a model of constraints of a project.
 These are areas where changes are typically introduced into a project.
-Balancing of these constraints through the change control process is the key to a successful project.
+Balancing these constraints through the change control process is the key to a successful project.
 All three constraints should be treated at equal importance.
 These three are the most significant attributes of a project.

-Iron Triangle or Project Management Triangle
+Iron Triangle of Project Management Triangle

-Time is talking about the schedule, cost about budget and scope about the quality of deliverables.
+Time is talking about the schedule, cost about budget, and scope about the quality of deliverables.
 Quality of scope is also a crucial part of the project.

-Let say you are building a house and you want to decrease the cost then you need to cut the scope or increase the time to get it done in a longer run.
+Let say you are building a house, and you want to decrease the cost; then, you need to cut the scope or increase the time to get it done in a longer run.

 Similarly, if you want to complete it in a shorter time (Crashing), you need to increase the acceleration cost.
 In this way, you need to give overtime to get the labor in long shifts.